How an Earthquake Triggers a Tsunami and What You Should Do

 When a tsunami is approaching, your actions must be swift and decisive.

-• If you feel an earthquake, Drop, Cover, and Hold On.
-Protect yourself from the shaking first.
-Once it stops, evacuate immediately to high ground.
+• If you feel an earthquake, Drop, Cover, and Hold On first.
+Once the shaking stops, evacuate to high ground immediately.

 • If you receive an official Tsunami Warning, evacuate immediately.
 Follow the instructions of local officials and use your practiced evacuation routes.